 14-17 March 2019

 Are you ready to be wowed by the strength, power and amazing skills from Britain’s best artistic gymnasts?
-Take your seat and watch Olympic, Commonwealth and European stars battle it out for the prestigious British titles at Liverpool’s M&S Bank Arena on 14-17 March 2019.
+Take your seat and watch Olympic, Commonwealth and European stars battle it out for the prestigious British titles in Liverpool this March.

 With the Olympics in Tokyo just one year away, our British heroes, and bright up and coming stars will be looking to make their mark in gymnastics history in front of an electric home crowd.